radioactive-labs/phlexi-form/README.md

 # Phlexi::Form

-Phlexi::Form is a flexible and powerful form builder for Ruby on Rails applications.
-It provides a more customizable and extensible way to create forms compared to traditional Rails form helpers.
+Phlexi::Form is a flexible and powerful form builder for Ruby applications.
+It provides a more customizable and extensible way to create forms compared to traditional form helpers.

 [![Ruby](https://github.com/radioactive-labs/phlexi-form/actions/workflows/main.yml/badge.svg)](https://github.com/radioactive-labs/phlexi-form/actions/workflows/main.yml)

 ## Features

-- Flexible form structure with support for nested attributes
 - Customizable form components (input, select, checkbox, radio button, etc.)
 - Automatic field type and attribute inference based on model attributes
 - Built-in support for validations and error handling
+- Flexible form structure with support for nested attributes
-- Easy integration with Phlex views
+- Works with Phlex or erb views
-- Extract input from parameters that match your form definition
+- Extract input from parameters that match your form definition.
+No need to strong paramters.
+- Rails compatible form inputs

 ## Installation